GovTechSG/seed-documentation/faqs/general-faq.md

   <summary>Can I install unlicensed software or tools on my Government Managed Device (GMD)?</summary>
   Installing unlicensed software is strictly prohibited.
   Use your organisation’s process to request legitimate software.
-  Refer to [Terms and policies](/additional-resources/terms-and-policies.md) for details.
+  Refer to [Terms and policies](/../additional-resources/terms-and-policies.md) for details.
 </details>

 <details>
   <summary>Why am I unable to access certain websites?</summary>
-  If you are experiencing access issues, use [Cloudflare Radar](https://radar.cloudflare.com/security-and-attacks) to investigate.
+  If you are experiencing access issues, use <a href="https://radar.cloudflare.com/security-and-attacks"> Cloudflare Radar </a> to investigate.
   Enter the domain you are trying to access and view the network/security report.
 </details>